wl496928838/laravel-toastr/readme.md

 ### Options

-You can set custom options for Reminder.
+You can set custom options for toastr.
 Run:

     php artisan vendor:publish

-to publish the config file for reminder.
+to publish the config file for toastr.

 You can see [toastr's documentation](http://codeseven.github.io/toastr/demo.html) to custom your need.